jianlin/TryDjango1.9/README.md

 > http://127.0.0.1:8000/users/

 and make sure you log in by using the link at the top right corner of the page.

+You can also go through a 6 part tutorial, at http://www.django-rest-framework.org/tutorial/1-serialization/

+A sandbox is for you to play with: http://restframework.herokuapp.com/

+If you look into the request and response, you can see that:

+- POST was used to create, with a HTTP response code of `201 Created`
+- GET is used to retrieve, with an HTTP code of `200 OK`.
+- To Update or Delete, it is also POST, with `_method` being `PUT` for update, and `DELETE` for delete.

 ## If you install MySQL